-In this course, we will review the major theories in the areas of aging and the life course, and examine how several important substantive areas of aging, such as family relationships and caregiving roles, work and retirement, economic well-being, health, and politics are associated with aging.
-Throughout the course, students will have an opportunity to learn how age and aging related issues are intersected with race/ethnicity, gender, social status and culture within society.
-Toward the end of the course, students are expected to have a good understanding of the prominent sociological theories and research methods in the field of aging as well as the ways in which the experience of aging is socially constructed and in turn, how these constructions shape social relations and society.
+In this course, we will review the major theories in the areas of aging and the life course, and examine how several important substantive life transitions and social roles experienced over the life course, such as family relationships and caregiving roles, work and retirement, economic well-being, health, and politics, can be understood in the context of individual's aging and aging society.

+Throughout the course, students will also have an opportunity to learn how aging and aging related social issues are intersected with race/ethnicity, gender, social status and culture within society.
+Toward the end of the course, students are expected to have a good understanding of the prominent sociological theories and research methods in the field of aging as well as the ways in which the experience of aging is socially constructed, and in turn, how these constructions shape social relations and society.

 For those who register this course for SOC 569, this course is a graduate-level introduction to the study of aging, with a particular focus on sociological perspectives on aging and aging population.
-Students can take this course either as an elective for the Sociology major or for the Graduate Certificate in Gerontology or the Graduate Certificate Program in Applied Social Demography at Portland State University.
+Students can take this course either as an elective for the Sociology major or for the Graduate Certificate in Gerontology and/or the Graduate Certificate Program in Applied Social Demography at Portland State University.